-We announced the winners of our fourth annual Mission Possible awards on 27 May 2020.
+We announced the winners of our fifth annual Mission Possible awards in April 2021.

-With schools taking extraordinary steps to respond to the COVID-19 pandemic, teachers and students all across the country went to amazing efforts to create new projects and initiatives aimed at keeping a positive attitude and reducing anxiety – and this is something we wanted to shout about!
+With schools taking extraordinary steps to continue their response to the COVID-19 pandemic, more than 50 schools across Ireland entered fantastic new projects and initiatives aimed at keeping a positive attitude and reducing anxiety to our school mental health awards.

 Primary and secondary schools were invited to submit their entries to our three awarding categories: Best Standalone Project, Best Programme Activity and Most Creative Idea.
-Our judging panel - Paul Gilligan, Chief Executive Officer of St Patrick’s Mental Health Services (SPMHS), Tamara Nolan, Head of Communications and Advocacy in SPMHS, and guest judge, John Doran, Guidance Counsellor in the Patrician Secondary School and author of Ways to Wellbeing – then chose our six winning schools.
+Our judging panel - Paul Gilligan, Chief Executive Officer of St Patrick’s Mental Health Services (SPMHS), Tamara Nolan, Head of Communications and Advocacy in SPMHS, and guest judge, RTÉ Home School Hub Múinteoir Emer O’Neill – then chose our six winning schools.

 Best Standalone Project

 - Primary school: Scoil Treasa Naofa, Donore Avenue, Dublin 8.

 - Secondary school: St Patrick’s Comprehensive School, Shannon, County Clare.

 Most Creative Idea

 - Primary school: St Oliver’s National School, Carlingford, County Louth.

 - Secondary school: Kildare Town Community School, County Kildare.